 Several incidents of theft from School/Unit offices have been reported over the recent past.
 Losses have included equipment, cash and mobile phones.

 The expectation in most cases is that the loss is recoverable from our insurance.
 However, our existing insurance policy has an excess of €5,000.
 In other words, the first €5,000 will be excluded from each and every claim and claims can be made only in the event of forcible entry to the premises.
 Items left in unlocked rooms, on desks, etc., which are taken, are not covered by the policy.

 15. All staff are reminded

 i. all valuables should be kept in a secure location

 ii. rooms containing valuables or equipment should not be left unlocked or unattended

 iii. losses which are not incurred as a result of forcible entry are not covered under insurance

 iv. the first €5,000 of each and every claim will be excluded and claims can only be made if theft is as a result of a break-in

-It is essential that all losses are reported to the Buildings Office on ext 2134 or email email@example.com and the Gardaí.
+It is essential that all losses are reported to Buildings and Estates on ext 2134 or email email@example.com and the Gardaí.